Global Blood Fund (Europe)

 1. Clear Resource Constraints: Applications from blood services in genuinely low-income countries outside developed regions align with their geographic focus

-2. Sustainable Impact: The organization explicitly states they need assurance that “any money granted will be spent appropriately and will make a sustainable difference” - applications should demonstrate long-term benefit beyond immediate equipment or funding
+2. Sustainable Impact: The organisation explicitly states they need assurance that “any money granted will be spent appropriately and will make a sustainable difference” - applications should demonstrate long-term benefit beyond immediate equipment or funding

 3. Strategic Alignment: Projects that address: